aetperf/dbatoolsScripts/DBA/Compare/readme.md

     @exclude_columns  NVARCHAR(MAX) = NULL,     -- CSV : columns to exclude
     @cutoff           BIGINT        = 1000000,  -- cutoff for EXCEPT temp results (0 = no cutoff, use full compare)
     @getsamplekeys    BIT           = 0,        -- if 1, return sample keyset WHERE clause for one differing row
+    @showmediffsamples BIT           = 0,       -- if 1, return datasets with sample for each differing column (up to 10 rows per column)
     @debug            BIT           = 0         -- if 1, prints all dynamic SQL generated
 )
 ```